ciencialatitud0/EPIC_4/_sources/intro.md

 The school will be held in person on the campus of Universidad Internacional del Ecuador (UIDE) from **22nd to 26th July 2024**.
 UIDE is located in the city of Quito, a place renowned for its pleasant weather conditions and its proximity to numerous tourist attractions, such as hot springs, lakes, mountains, and active and inactive volcanoes.

 #### Address
-Universidad Internacional del Ecuador (UIDE), Campus Quito, Av.
+Universidad Internacional del Ecuador (UIDE)

+Campus Quito, Av.
 Simón Bolívar y Av.
+Jorge Fernández

-Jorge Fernández, QUITO, ECUADOR
+QUITO, ECUADOR

 #### Website
 https://www.yachaytech.edu.ec/en/physicsandnanotech/